wirnat/axara/README.md

 Unlike typical CRUD generators, Axara CLI generates highly customizable code base on templates, where templates have dynamic variables from each job in the configuration file.
 The location of the generated files can also be specified in the configuration file, specifically in the job settings.

 ### Config File
+The config file is a configuration file as well as the main executor and orchestrator in this generator, where it determines what jobs are executed, variables that are declared, and other needs of the generator.
 | Key | Value Type | Description |
 |---------|--------------|-------|
 |key | string | this is package key for axara cli, by default just fill with ᬅᬓ᭄ᬱᬭ|